whatisnuclear/website/energy-density.md

 Energy density is like the miles-per-gallon rating of a power plant.
 It measures how much energy is released (in megajoules) given a certain mass of fuel (in kilograms).
-Perhaps the most physically unique thing about nuclear power is that the energy density of nuclear fuel is millions of times higher than any chemical (like fossil fuel, biofuel, or batteries).
+Perhaps the most physically unique thing about nuclear power is that the energy density of nuclear fuel is about 2 million times higher than that of any chemical (like fossil fuel, biofuel, or batteries).

 ## Details of the computation